fbarbe00/who-wrote-that/README.md

-# Who Sent This S#it?
+# Who Sent This s#%t?

-Welcome to "Who sent this s#it?", a fun game where you guess who sent random funny/weird messages from your group chat.
+Welcome to "Who sent this s#%t?", a fun game where you guess who sent random funny/weird messages from your group chat.
 Currently, only WhatsApp chat data works out of the box.
 Other chats must follow the same format: columns of the chat must be: `username, content, date, [score]`.

 ## Getting Started